 The thesis is the major element of your programme.
-It will of approximately 80,000 words; this is an indicative number and the focus will be on the quality rather than the quantity.
+It will between 60,000 and 80,000 words.

 The following are the stages to be undertaken:

 - A formal proposal together with an oral defense will form the progression to the thesis stage of the PhD. - A plan or timetable indicating how the work is going to be undertaken and flagging deadlines and critical points when the advisory team and student should meet.
 While the details of the plan will vary, it is of paramount importance in all cases that draft chapters be submitted to the advisory team in enough time for feedback to be provided.